 Creating a Printer Friendly Webpage

-This what Regular Geek article looks like out of the printer.
+This is what Regular Geek article looks like out of the printer.
 Look at the wasted top space by text fields the tabs.
 We can remove those unnecessary items using RIP to create a cleaner print out of the article.

 RIP has a feature where we can remove web page elements by specifying its Xpath.